 Josh Scogin, frontman of The Chariot, recently gave a few words to Alternative Press regarding the band’s decision to disband.
 You can read an excerpt from the interview after the break and be sure to catch the band on their farewell tour.

-sadly previously reported, The Chariot will soon be disbanding and embarking on one final North American tour with Glass Cloud, Birds in Row, To the Wind and Rebuker.
+As sadlypreviously reported, The Chariot will soon be disbanding and embarking on one final North American tour with Glass Cloud, Birds in Row, To the Wind and Rebuker.
 The band announced the official touring schedule today and can be viewed after the break.
 This is your last chance to witness the madness that is The Chariot.

 The Chariot have announced that they will throw in the towel after ten long years of making chaotic music for all of us to enjoy.
 The band have released a special video montage revealing their eventual disbandment.
 The video also announced the band’s plans for a farewell tour that will span from October 10th to November 16th with Birds in Row, Glass Cloud, To the Wind and Rebuker in tow.
 Needless to say I am incredible bummed and hope to see this band play before I never have the chance again.
 You can view the farewell video after the break.